5 Lessons on Suffering from the Book of Job

 Periodically, I read the book of Job in an uninterrupted, two–hour sitting.
 It remains one of my favorite Bible stories.
 During my most recent delving, I found 5 lessons on suffering.

 Many of us turn to the book of Job found in the Hebrew Bible (Old Testament of the Christian Bible) when we encounter suffering.
-Some hope the story of Job will help them understand why they are suffering or why there is much pain and disaster in this world.
+We hope the story of Job will help us understand why we are suffering or why there is much pain and disaster in this world.

 Brief Introduction to the Book of Job

 - Author: Not Job but a skillful Jewish poet who used sources from patriarchal times (including some from Job himself) to compose the book.